-Valeda Dent, PhD, was appointed acting provost and vice president, Student Success and Learning Innovation at Hunter College in New York in August 2020.
-Since 2016 she had been Dean, University Librarian, and Professor, University Libraries at St. John’s University in New York.
+Valeda Dent, PhD, was named Emory University’s inaugural vice provost of libraries and museum in December 2021, with the role set to formally begin in July 2022.
+In August 2020, she was appointed acting provost and vice president, Student Success and Learning Innovation at Hunter College in New York.
+From 2016 to 2020, she was Dean, University Librarian, and Professor, University Libraries at St. John’s University in New York.
 Before St. John’s, she held leadership roles in the libraries of Long Island University, Rutgers University and the University of Michigan, as well as at Hunter College from 2001 to 2007.
 In addition to her administrative roles, she also taught at all those institutions.
 Earlier in her career, she also oversaw a multi-site hybrid libraries project for the University of Oxford, King’s College London and the University of Southampton.

-In her role as acting provost, Dent serves as the chief academic officer, overseeing the academic policies and activities for Hunter College.
-As VP for Student Success and Learning Innovation, Dent collaborates with a wide variety of academic and student affairs units to envision and implement services and programs to enhance student success.
+In her role as acting provost, Dent served as the chief academic officer, overseeing the academic policies and activities for Hunter College.
+As VP for Student Success and Learning Innovation, Dent collaborated with a wide variety of academic and student affairs units to envision and implement services and programs to enhance student success.

 Dent has an extensive research record with primary areas of focus that include the impact of chronic poverty on rural development; rural libraries in Africa and related literacy and reading habits; and emerging data technologies.
 She has written or co-written three books and published more than 24 research articles in peer-reviewed journals.
 Dent is the co-founder of the Rural Village Libraries Research Network and her highly cited work in Africa has been presented internationally at conferences in South Africa, China, South Korea, Argentina, Chile, the United Kingdom, Greece, Ireland, Uganda, Netherlands and Swaziland, to name a few.